HarshitViskrma/DemoPage/README.md

 # DemoPage
-This is the Demo page (static page, landing page), In this web page, we create a layout to show a structure layout and his response.
+This is the Demo page (static page, landing page), In this web page, we create a layout to show a structure layout and his response
+This is the demo page.